jveilleux/FarmFreshWeb/README.md

 ### Advanced features:

 Already set-up?
-Check out some of the OFN’s more advanced features and learn how to make your OFN account work for you.
+Check out some of FramFreshWeb.com’s more advanced features and learn how to make your FarmFreshWeb.com account work for you.

 [ADVANCED FEATURES](/advanced-features.md)